 In Women in the Days of the Cathedrals, Pernod lists several medieval queens who influenced their husbands to convert to Catholicism which led to the spread of Faith in early medieval Europe.
 The problem with the overview she gives of these women’s place in history is: 1) as stated earlier, she exaggerates their role in politics and their influence on history, and 2) conversions are the work of God and are not based on individual merit.
 The faith and prayers of others certainly come into play, but conversions are not anyone’s achievement but God’s.

 Further, the influence of these women should be viewed in the context of their subjection.
 It was their subjection to God and their husbands that provided the basis for God to use them to influence their husbands to convert.
 Without this sense of subjection would they have had any influence at all?
 God makes use of the humble and obedient, not the proud—the lives of the Saints are evidence of this.
-These queens didn’t reject their traditional role, as the modern woman does, and it is from within their roles as wives and mothers that they influenced.
+These queens didn’t reject their traditional role, as the modern woman does, and it is from within the confines of their roles as wives and mothers that they influenced.